Dre Campbell Farm

 7. Natural Predators

-Keep these creatures around.
+Therefore, try to attract and keep these creatures around.
 Let them do their job.
 They will help control caterpillars on your tomato plants.

 8. Cayenne Pepper Spray